rocon/espo/README.md

 Adjectives that modify the noun do not take the plural *-j-* or accusive *-n* ending.
 This is only necessary if the adjective functions as a noun (if it does not modify a noun): *la bruna hundoj*; *la brunaj*.

+Use the adjective in Espo instead of the adverb (like in Esperanto) in constructs like: *ti stas pluvanta*  - it is raining.

 4. *Affixes*

 The prefix *no-* is used instead of *mal-* to express opposities: *nolonga* (short).